SlideRuleEarth/ut-ATL24-coastnet/README.md

 ```

 The `.txt` files contain statistics for the model that was trained on
 all files.
 This is the model that will ultimately be shipped.
-However,
-the performance statistics for this model are not properly
-cross-validated.
-Performance statistics for the properly cross
-validated test files may be slightly worse than the aggregated
-statistics from the `make classify` command.

-If the performance statistics for the aggregated `make classify`
+Typically, when the cross-validated statistics are worse than the
-command are equal to the statistics of the `make xval` command, it
-means that the model is not over-fitting.
-In practice, the
+shipping model's statistics, it means that the model is over-fitting.
-cross-validated performance numbers are typically slightly worse than
+However, in this case, we expect the cross-validate statistics to be
-the statistics for the model that uses all training files.
-For
+(slightly) worse than the statistics for the shipping model: each
-example,
+cross-validation fold can't quite represent the entire set of training
+files, so the statistics for each fold will usually be equal to, or
+slightly worse than, the shipping model's statistics.

+Another way to put it is this: We want the shipping model to be as
+good as it can possibly be, so we train it on all available training
+data.
+This means that the shipping model can't be cross-validated
+because if we had more labeled data to test upon, those
+files would be part of the training dataset.

+Here is an example:

 ```
 $ make classify